needle-mirror/com.unity.netcode/Documentation~/optimizations.md

 For comparison, if this optimization is off, because the entity is re-predicted, the value of the re-added component is restored correctly.

 If you know that none of the replicated component are removed for your ghost at runtime (removing others does not cause problem), it is strongly suggested to enable this optimzation, by disabling the default behaviour.

+## Reduce serialization/deserialization CPU cost (single-baseline vs three-baseline)

+Sending and receiving ghost data involves expensive CPU read/write operations, which scales roughly linearly with the the number of ghosts serialized in a packet (in other words; the more the server can pack, the larger the cost of serialization and deserialization).

+The server serializes ghost data in "batches", and uses a **predictive-delta-compression** strategy for compressing the data: the replicated fields are delta-encoded against a `predicted` value (similar to a linear extrapolation), extrapolated from the last
+3 baselines (i.e. previously acked values).

+The client applies the same strategy when decoding: it uses the same baselines (as communicated by the server), predicts the new value, and then decompresses against said predicted value.

+This idea is very effective for ghost data that is predictable: E.g. timers, linear movements, linear increments/decrements and so on.
+The predictor very often matches exactly (or very closely) the current state value, therefore the serialized delta value is either 0 or very close to it, allowing good bandwidth reductions.

+However, there are some downsides to three-baseline predictive-delta-compression:
+- it requires netcode to continue to send snapshots to the client about a ghost, even if said ghosts data has not changed at all.
+- The CPU encoding cost (on the server) is slightly higher.
+- The CPU decoding cost (on the client) is also slightly higher, particularly for GhostField's that infrequently change.

+Therefore: Three-baselines is effective only for "predictable" i.e. "linearly changing" fields.
+In unpredictable cases, it does not save many bits.

+It is possible to reduce some of this encoding cost on a per-archetype basis by toggling the `UseSingleBaseline` option in the [GhostAuhoringComponent](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostAuthoringComponent.html).
+When set, it instructs the server to **always** use a single baseline for delta compression for this specific prefab type.

+In case you would like to test the impact of using single baseline for all ghosts and without changing all the prefabs, you can use the [GhostSendSystemData.ForceSingleBaseline](https://docs.unity3d.com/Packages/com.unity.netcode@1.4/api/Unity.NetCode.GhostSendSystemData.html#Unity_NetCode_GhostSendSystemData_ForceSingleBaseline) property.
+This options can be used during the development to help you understand/verify what it is the impact of using single baseline in your game, in both bandwidth and cpu.

+Enabling this option positively affect CPU for both client and server, especially when the archetype has a large number of components and/or many fields which rarely change.
+The more visible savings are on the client side, where deserialization time (see the `GhostReceiveSystem` profile marker in the profile) is usually reduced by a good ~50%.

+Also note that using single-baseline enables a specific bandwidth optimization (and subsequent CPU saving on server): When any replicated entity has not changed for a certain period of time, single-baseline is able to stop re-sending the ghost chunk entirely, where previously these were sent in all cases (as they were needed for three-baseline).

+Therefore, the **UseSingleBaseline** option can lead to significant savings in two common scenarios;
+* When a ghost prefab is suited for **OptimizationMode.Dynamic**, but has frequent periods of inactivity.
+* When the majority of the component data changes on a ghost type do not follow linear, predictable patterns, thus the three baselines cost is not justified.

+> REMARKS: the **UseSingleBaseline** toggle works on a "per-prefab" basis, not on a "per-component" basis.
+> In its ideal form, the baselines prediction should be applied on a "per-component" basis (that is; the individual component specify which algorithm to use).
+At the moment, this feature it is not supported.

+> REMARKS: when ghosts are configure to use **Static Optimization** the prefab is always serialized using a single baseline.